-The Target of Evaluation (TOE) is the Sensor 2185 (KITAS 4.0) Release 1.10 with the configuration options 2185.20 and 2185.32.
-It is a second generation Tachograph Motion Sensor in the sense of Annex 1C of Comission Implementing Regulation (EC) 2016/799 [10], intended to be used in the digital tachograph system.
-The Digital Tachograph system additionally contains a vehicle unit, tachograph cards, an external GNSS (Global Navigation Satellite System) module (if applicable) and remote early detection communication readers.
+The Target of Evaluation (TOE) is the Sensor 2185 (KITAS 4.0), Release 1.20.

+The TOE is a second generation tachograph motion sensor.
 A motion sensor is installed within a road transport vehicle as part of a digital tachograph system.
 Its purpose is to provide a vehicle unit with motion data that accurately reflects the vehicle's speed and distance travelled.
+The motion sensor is mechanically interfaced to a moving part of the vehicle, which movement is representative of the vehicle's speed and distance travelled.
+It may be located in the vehicle's gearbox or in any other part of the vehicle.
+In the operational phase, the motion sensor is connected to a vehicle unit.
+The TOE can be paired and used with second-generation vehicle units, or with first generation vehicle units.

+The functional requirements for a Motion Sensor are specified in Annex 1C [16], Chapter 3.2, and the common security mechanisms are specified in Appendix 11 of Annex 1C [17].
+Aspects of the electrical interface between the motion sensor and vehicle unit are described in ISO 16844-3 [18].

 The Security Target [6] is the basis for this certification.
 It is based on the certified Protection Profile Digital Tachograph - Motion Sensor (MS PP) Version 1.0, 9 May 2017, BSI-CC-PP-0093-2017 [8].

 The TOE Security Assurance Requirements (SAR) are based entirely on the assurance components defined in Part 3 of the Common Criteria (see part C or [1], Part 3 for details).
-The TOE meets the assurance requirements of the Evaluation Assurance Level EAL 4 augmented by ATE\DPT.2 and AVA\VAN.5.
+The TOE meets the assurance requirements of the Evaluation Assurance Level EAL 4 augmented by ATE_DPT.2 and AVA_VAN.5.